 Closing a Business

-If you are closing your Connecticut business or if your out-of-state business will no longer be conducting business in Connecticut or if you are no longer subject to one for which you are registered, you can log into the Taxpayer Service Center (TSC-BUS) and click Close Business or Tax Types under Business Profile on the left toolbar.
+If you are closing your Connecticut business your out-of-state business will no longer be conducting business in Connecticut or you are no longer subject to a tax for which you are registered, you can log into the Taxpayer Service Center (TSC-BUS) and click Close Business or Tax Types under Business Profile on the left toolbar.

 - Corporation Business Tax

 - Insurance Premium and Health Care Center Taxes

 If the business holds a Sales and Use Tax Permit and will no longer be making sales, you must follow these steps to close the account and cancel the Sales and Use Tax Permit: